Semiparametric Efficient Empirical Higher Order Influence Function Estimators: A New Higher Order Influence Function Estimator in a Missing Data Model

 \subsection{The Estimators}

-Our estimators will depend on a random variable $H_{1}$ that will vary depending on the functional in the doubly robust class of \cite{robins2008higher} under investigation in Section \ref{section_general}. $H_{1}=h_{1}\left( W\right)$ will either be nonnegative w.p.1 or non-positive w.p.1.
-In our MAR example, we have
+Our estimators will depend on a random variable $H_{1}$\footnote{The reason for attaching a subscript `1' in $H_{1}$ will be made clear in Section~\ref{section_general}.} that will vary depending on the functional in the doubly robust class of \cite{robins2008higher} under investigation in Section~\ref{section_general}. $H_{1}$ will not change sign w.p.1.
+In the MAR example, we have $H_{1} = - A$, which is non-positive w.p.1.
+We shall consider estimators $\widehat{\psi}_{m, k}$ constructed as follows where the indices $m$ and $k$ are defined below.